Probing Higgs and Top Interactions through the Muon Lens at multi-TeV Muon Colliders: The SMEFT Parametrisation

 These operators renormalise the Higgs field and lead to a universal rescaling of Higgs interactions.
 The covariant derivative $D_\mu$ carries its usual definition, involving $SU(2)_L$ and $U(1)_Y$ gauge bosons and their respective gauge couplings. \item The operators inducing lepton-lepton-gauge boson-Higgs ($\ell\ell Vh$) or lepton-lepton-gauge boson ($\ell\ell V$) interactions are as follows:

 where we use the notation $\ell$ for the lepton doublet under $SU(2)_L$ and $e$ for the $SU(2)$ singlet leptons.
 The indices $p$ and $r$ label lepton generations.
 We define $\vpj= i \vp^\dagger D_\mu \vp-i (D_\mu \vp)^\dagger \vp$ and $\vpjt= i \vp^\dagger \tau^I D_\mu \vp-i (D_\mu\vp)^\dagger\tau^I \vp$. \item {\it Dipole} operators can also induce $\ell\ell Vh$ or $\ell\ell V$ interactions.
 They have a magnetic dipole structure, distinct from the operators discussed earlier.
-In the massless fermion limit, dipole operators connect fermions of opposite chirality.
+In the massless fermion limit, dipole operators couple left- and right-handed fermions, reflecting their chirality-flipping structure.
 Their dependence on the gauge field strength tensors introduces momentum dependent effects that significantly alter the final-state kinematics relevant for this analysis.
 The operators are:

 with coefficients $C_{\mu W}$ and $C_{\mu B}$, respectively.
 Note that these dipole operators contribute to the muon $(g-2)_\mu$ both at tree level and through loop-effects.
 We will discuss this issue in the next section.